SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

     ![view](../figs/galaxy_data_options_view.png)

-0. Use [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to take a look at the overall read quality.
+0. Use [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to take a look at the overall read quality and sample details.

 0. Use [Trim Galore!](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) to trimm the reads.

 0. Compare read quality of trimmed vs. non-trimmed reads.

+0. Answer the following questions for trimmed and non-trimmed data:

+    0. Which quality encoding was used?

+    0. What is the read length distribution?

+    0. What is the quality score distribution?

 ### Mapping Reads to the Reference Sequence